Financial Sector Update for 08/09/2019: TRCB,OCFC,HCAP,SCM

 In other sector news:

-(-) Stellus Capital Investment ( SCM ) was down 1.5% after the asset manager reported adjusted Q2 net income of $0.29 per share, slipping from $0.33 per share during the same quarter last year and trailing the Capital IQ consensus expecting a $0.32 per share non-GAAP profit.
+(-) Stellus Capital Investment ( SCM ) was down almost 3% after the asset manager reported adjusted Q2 net income of $0.29 per share, slipping from $0.33 per share during the same quarter last year and trailing the Capital IQ consensus expecting a $0.32 per share non-GAAP profit.